concordion/concordion-website/_includes/instrumenting.md

 Note that either `verify-rows` or `verifyRows` can be used for the command name.

-[Further details](https://concordion.github.io/concordion/latest/spec/command/verifyRows/VerifyRows.html){% if md %} and [Markdown grammar](https://concordion.github.io/concordion/latest/spec/specificationType/markdown/MarkdownGrammar.html){% endif %}.
+Further details: [verify-rows specification](https://concordion.github.io/concordion/latest/spec/command/verifyRows/VerifyRows.html){% if md %} and [Markdown grammar](https://concordion.github.io/concordion/latest/spec/specificationType/markdown/MarkdownGrammar.html){% endif %}.

 ----